patevs/dotfiles/README.md

 # Dotfiles

-> Personal configuration files (also known as .files) along with various install and setup utility scripts.
+> This repository contains my personal configuration files (also known as .files)
+> along with utility scripts to aid in the install and setup of various software.

 ---